glossarist/convert-glossarist.github.io/README.md

 ### Pre-requisites

-Below instructions will expect you to either use NodeJS 20 with Yarn on your host machine
+Below instructions will expect you to either use NodeJS 18.18
+(there is an incompatibility with newer Node versions) with Yarn on your host machine
 (no-Docker approach is labeled “host” below) or to have Docker (e.g., as Docker Desktop).